 - emptied 1 to 2 times per month

 You get your food waste converted into bokashi* in an oxygen-free fermentation process in the bucket – in a simple and ecological way.
-Bokashi is the name given to all organic material that ferments without oxygen with the help of bacteria and yeast – the effective microorganisms.
+Bokashi is the name given to all organic material that ferments without oxygen with the help of bacteria and yeast-effective microorganisms.
 The food waste ferments and does not turn into the soil in the bucket – only when it gets into the ground does it turn into the compost/soil we know.

 Compost in 5 to 6 Weeks